 - A temporary transfer is the temporary relocation of a staff member from one position within the University to undertake duties in another position elsewhere within the University for a defined period, at any level, for a set period of time.
-The staff member will be performing all the duties of the position, and will be paid at the base rate of pay for the higher classification.
+The staff member will perform all the duties of the position, and is paid at the base rate of pay for the higher classification.

 - Higher duties is the short term transfer of a staff member from one position within the University to undertake duties in another position elsewhere within the University as a caretaker arrangement.
 It is expected higher duties are only used where the substantive incumbent is on short term leave or approved business travel, or for short term backfilling requirements.

 - If the position is classified at a higher level than the substantive position of the staff member, and they are performing all or part of the duties of the position, they may be paid a higher duties allowance.

 - Where a higher duties allowance is payable, the provisions of the Professional staff loadings and allowances procedure must be met.

 - Delegations will be applied for the full period of temporary transfer or higher duties.